lucygilbert/bitmask_enum/README.md

 This method will be created once on the class.

 The method returns an array of all the defined flags.
-The items can be strings or symbols depending on which you used for the enum definition.
+The items will be symbols.

 **Return value:** `array` - array of defined flags.
 E.g. `[:flag_one, :flag_two]`